plochoidysis-ojwege/eNSP-labs/README.md

 # Huawei eNSP Lab Exercises

 This repository contains basic configurations on Huawei eNSP.
-Each configuration includes objectives, topology images, screenshots of configurations, and verification steps.
+Each configuration includes objectives, topology images, screenshots of configurations, and verification steps.I am currently learning basic networking concepts and updating each complete lab as part of my learning journey.My goal is to do one lab a day to build my understanding and practical skills

 ---